drtconway/svelt/README.md

 ### Additional Merging Rules

-- For BNDs, if the *here* end is the same or close, the *there* end might be allowed more latitude (e.g. a couple of hundred bp).
-- For BNDs, if the *here* ends are not close, but the *there* ends are, maybe we should flip the representation, and merge the flipped representation.
 - Sometimes a DUP may be called as an INS because insufficient homology was detected, however DUPs at the same location might be considered a prior to promote the INS to a DUP, and merge.